No Sweat Vegan

 1. Start by removing the tofu from the package (no need to press!) and breaking the tofu into small chunks.
 I do this right into the skillet to save time (you can use a bowl instead if you prefer).
 I prefer chunks to tofu crumbles because I think this creates a more egg-like look and mouthfeel.

-break the tofu into chunks over the skillet
+Hand breaking tofu into chunks over a skillet.

 1. Turn your burner on to medium heat.